osrg/gobgp/docs/sources/policy.md

 - add/subtract or replace MED value
 - prepend AS number in the AS_PATH attribute

-All the condition(s) in the statement are true, the action(s) in the statement are executed.
+If All condition in the statement are true, the action(s) in the statement are executed.

 A condition can have multiple values.
 For example, you can define a prefix condition that has 10.20.0.0/16, 10.30.3.0/24, and 10.30.4.0/24.
 You can specify